-Assets and liabilities are recorded at fair value in the Consolidated Balance Sheets and are categorized based upon the level of judgment associated with the inputs used to measure their value.
+Assets and liabilities that are recorded at fair value in the Consolidated Balance Sheets are categorized based upon the level of judgment associated with the inputs used to measure their value.
 Hierarchical levels, as defined below and directly related to the amount of subjectivity associated with the inputs to fair valuations of these assets and liabilities, are as follows:

 Level 1: Inputs are unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date.
 The types of assets carried at Level 1 fair value are investments listed in active markets.
-At December 31, 2013 and 2012, CenterPoint Houston held Level 1 investments of \$38 million and \$51 million, respectively, which were primarily money market funds, included in other current assets in the Consolidated Balance Sheets.
+At December 31, 2014 and 2013, CenterPoint Houston held Level 1 investments of \$43 million and \$38 million, respectively, which were primarily investments in money market funds and are included in other current assets in the Consolidated Balance Sheets.

 Level 2: Inputs, other than quoted prices included in Level 1, are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar instruments in active markets, and inputs other than quoted prices that are observable for the asset or liability.
-CenterPoint Houston had no Level 2 assets or liabilities at either December 31, 2013 and 2012.
+CenterPoint Houston had no Level 2 assets or liabilities at either December 31, 2014 and 2013.

 Level 3: Inputs are unobservable for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 These inputs reflect management's best estimate of the assumptions market participants would use in determining fair value.
-CenterPoint Houston had no Level 3 assets or liabilities at either December 31, 2013 and 2012.
+CenterPoint Houston had no Level 3 assets or liabilities at either December 31, 2014 and 2013.

 CenterPoint Houston determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes any transfers at the end of the reporting period.
-For the years ended December 31, 2013 and 2012, there were no transfers between levels.
+For the years ended December 31, 2014 and 2013, there were no transfers between levels.